oldo/api-docs-public/source/index.html.md

   * Can be called multiple times.
   * The first time `/bookings/add` is called a `cart_id` is returned in response.
   * Subsequent calls to `/bookings/add` need to also include `cart_id` to add those items to the same cart as previous calls.
-* __Checkout cart:__ call `/cart/checkout` to finalise the booking, passing along information about the person making the booking and the appropriate `cart_id`.
+* __Checkout cart:__ call `/carts/{cart_id}/checkout` to finalise the booking, passing along information about the person making the booking and acceptance of terms of booking.

-In addition there are endpoints for managing the cart: extend and clear.
+In addition there are endpoints for managing the cart: extend and abandon.

 ## Adding Items to the Cart